RobertoRoos/sawIntuitiveResearchKitWiki/Development.md

 * #36, better states in tele-operation components

 Besides pending issues, the following should be addressed before next release:
+* Use Reflexes/RML for trajectory generation
+* Move ECM .rob to JSON, add optional flag to move to zero position when homing
 * Fix cisst warning when optional interfaces/functions are not connected
 * Make sure console handles SUJ and PSM/ECM clutch
 * Implement motion of ECM in teleopECM